Illu/react-native-volume-indicator/README.md

 ## Installation

-Note: only iOS is supported at the moment.
+>⚠️ Only iOS is supported at the moment.

 ### Mostly automatic installation